neels22/mini-2-grpc/scripts/README_TESTING.md

 - Client connects to Process A
 - Process A forwards to B and E
 - Process B forwards to C
+- Process B maintains control link to D (no data forwarding)
 - Process E forwards to D and F
 - All responses propagate back to client
 - No connection errors